debatelab/syncIALO/README.md

 ### Why?

 The Kialo debates are a 👑 gold mine for NLP researchers, LLM developers and Critical Thinking scholars.
-Yet, the mine is ⛔️ barred (for them): Debate data downloaded or scraped from the website may not be used for research or commercial purposes in the absence of explicit permission or license agreement.
+Yet, the mine is legally ⛔️ barred (for them): Debate data downloaded or scraped from the website may not be used for research or commercial purposes in the absence of explicit permission or license agreement.

 That's why the `Logikon AI` team has been creating this synthetic debate corpus which may serve as a drop-in replacement for the original Kialo data.